nellore/rail-dbgap/README.md

 Copy the script to S3 as follows.

         aws s3 cp /path/to/copy_files_to_node.sh s3://rail-dbgap-secure/test/ --profile dbgap --sse
-This script will be a bootstrap action that a) securely transfers the key to each EC2 instance and b) copies the mapper script to each instance.
+This script will be a bootstrap action that (1) securely transfers the key to each EC2 instance and (2) copies the mapper script to each instance.
 The mapper script is discussed below.
 3. Download [this list](https://raw.githubusercontent.com/nellore/rail-dbgap/master/manifest.txt) of three SRA run accession numbers from test dbGaP project [SRP041052](http://trace.ncbi.nlm.nih.gov/Traces/sra/?study=SRP041052).
 Copy it to S3 as follows

         aws s3 cp /path/to/manifest.txt s3://rail-dbgap-secure/test/ --profile dbgap --sse